np-overflow/full-stack-bootcamp-resources/slides/day-one/html-file-structure.md

 # Structure of HTML

-* Combining HTML, CSS and JS to build a coherent website
+* Combining HTML with CSS and JS to build a coherent website

-* A basic HTML file

 ::right::

-`index.html`
+`index.html`, a basic HTML file

 ```html
 <!DOCTYPE html>